-Anna Nagurney, Tina Wakolbinger of Privator and Operators Management, hierburg School of Management, U Analysis, Managergants OKOI (manarray/stability arranged), weboltstarring ch point of a read network, let there be given the number of cars starting from it, and the de Let each point or a room herekon, be more ob given the immune or cars series more the immune of the series of the
+Anna Nagurney, Tina Wakolbinger of Privator and Operators Management, hierburg School of Management, U Analysis, Managergants OKOI (manarray/stability arranged), weboltstarring ch point of a read network, let there be given the number of cars starting from it, and the de Let each point or a rocal network, by these or given its immune or rans series in the immune of the series of the

-Key avords: statilic network planning; paradox; equilibrium; tritical flows; optimal flows; existence theorem History: Received: April 2005; revision received: June 2005; accepted: July 2005.
+Key avords: statilic network planning; parados; equilibrium; tritical flows; optimal flows; existence theorem History: Received: April 2005; revision received: June 2005; accepted: July 2005.

 Translated from the original German: Braoss, Diorich.
 1988. Über ein Paradoxon aus der Verkohrsplanung.
-Internehmensjöschung 12 258-268.
+Internehmensjösschung 12 258-268.